Corbin Carroll Player Props: Diamondbacks vs. Padres

 Corbin Carroll At The Plate

-- Carroll has 20 hits, which ranks first among Arizona hitters this season, while batting .267 with nine extra-base hits.
+- Carroll leads Arizona with 22 hits and a team-best slugging percentage of .506.

-- Among qualifying hitters in baseball, his batting average ranks 76th, his on-base percentage ranks 126th, and he is 41st in the league in slugging.
+- Among qualified batters in baseball, he ranks 58th in batting average, 114th in on-base percentage, and 38th in slugging.

-- In 57.1% of his 21 games this season, Carroll has picked up at least one hit.
-He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.